Anclagen/testing/README.md

 npm install --savedev dotenv
 ```

-modify the `cypress.config.js` to match this setup
+modify the `cypress.config.js` to match this setup to import env variables whioch can be called in tests using Cypress.env("key")

 ```
 require("dotenv").config();